wp-plugins/eg-delicious-sync/readme.txt

 **EG-Delicious-Sync** use the HTTP API of Delicious, and allows to perform a true full backup of your Delicious links, into the WordPress database, in the standard table (wp_links).
 So, after this synchronization, you can use the standard features of WordPress to manage and display these links (widgets, template tags ...), as if the Delicious posts are local.

+Two benefits:

+* You have a backup of your Delicious database,
+* You manage only one list (Delicious), and you are sure that WordPress links are up to date.

 You can customize the backup (or synchronization) with a number of options:

 * You can entirely control the links classification, by assigning the WordPress categories of links, with the Delicious bundles, or the Delicious tags,